 d.
-Decision that a request to file an untimely renewal application is incomplete and resulting denial under ACJA § 7-201.19(C)(3)(a)(4); and
+Decision that a request to file an untimely renewal application is incomplete and resulting denial under ACJA § 7-201.19(C)(3)(a)(4).

-e.
-Order of informal discipline under ACJA § 7-201.30(A)(2)(a)(3).

 13B.
 Request for Hearing.

 1. Filing.
 The To preserve the right to a hearing, the applicant or certificate holder shall licensee must file a written request the for a hearing with the disciplinary clerk within fifteen days no later than 15 days after service of the formal statement of charges is complete and must simultaneously provide a copy to the division of the notice of denial of initial or renewal certification; or the notice of a formal statement of charges.